-Integrator status Device name
+Integrator status • Device name ------------------- --- -------------

-Device role
+- Device role

-MAC address
+- MAC address

-IP address
+- IP address

-DECT Frequency band
+- DECT Frequency band

-DECT PARI
+- DECT PARI

-Firmware version
+- Firmware version

-Date and time
+- Date and time

+- Last backup

-Last backup
+- Last backup transferred

-Licence information
+- Licence information

-DECT Managers Number of DECT Managers
+- DECT Managers Number of DECT Managers

-Number of online DECT Managers
+- Number of online DECT Managers

-Number of DECT Managers with deviating Firmware Version
+- Number of DECT Managers with deviating Firmware Version

-The symbol A indicates that the DECT manager is currently disconnected.
+The symbol \mathbf{A} indicates that the DECT manager is currently disconnected.

 Base stations Only with a multicell system

-Number of active base stations
+- Number of active base stations

-Number of pending base stations
+- Number of pending base stations

-Number of online base stations
+- Number of online base stations

-Number of offline base stations
+- Number of offline base stations

-Call limit for base station only
+- Call limit for base station only

-Mobile devices Number of registered mobile devices (reachable/all)
+Mobile devices

-Number of mobile devices to register

-Number of mobile devices with SIP registration (connected/all)
+- Number of registered mobile devices (reachable/all) - Number of mobile devices to register - Number of mobile devices with SIP registration (connected/all)

-vs the items that are shown on the Integrator.
-Items marked by an re also displayed on the status page of the DECT managers.
+The list shows the items that are shown on the Integrator.
+Items marked by an asterisk () are also displayed on the status page of the DECT managers.